 To maintain the historical appearance of our property, the installation of residential exterior vents shall adhere to the following restrictions.
 These restrictions apply to any residential exterior venting that penetrates the exterior structure (i.e., rear walls of the buildings).
-Please see the "Chart of Maintenance Responsibilities" for more information.
+Please see the "Chart of Maintenance Responsibilities" on page 15 for more information.

 - Exterior venting may penetrate only the rear of buildings and may be placed near another intake ventilating system. - Exhaust ducting may not be joined or combined into any existing ducting, exhaust or otherwise. - Exterior vent aperture/hole shall be round, cut (not chiseled), and not be larger than 4 inches in diameter.
 The exterior vent cover may not be larger than 6 inches square, and exterior cover must be sealed properly and weather tight. - Exterior vent covers shall be made of aluminum or plastic, square in shape, and not painted.
-Vents may not vent into attic spaces per International Mechanics Code, Chapter 5 (Exhaust Systems), Section 501, which states: "The air removed by every mechanical exhaust system shall be discharged outdoors at a point where it will not cause a nuisance and from which it cannot
+Vents may not vent into attic spaces per International Mechanics Code, Chapter 5 (Exhaust Systems), Section 501, which states: "The air removed by every mechanical exhaust system shall be discharged outdoors at a point where it will not cause a nuisance and from which it cannot again be drawn in by a ventilating system.
+Air shall not be exhausted into an attic or crawl space."